Skip to main content

 }

-Additionally, a locale value can be passed to force a specific locale and a lifetime JSON body value can be passed, which will set the duration of the session (By default it is 30 minutes, maximum duration is 30 days.
-Value is set with seconds):
+You can also pass a locale value to force a specific locale, and a lifetime JSON body value to set the session duration.
+The default is 30 minutes, with a maximum of 30 days.
+The value is set in seconds.

-generateDigitString is optional; if provided, it returns a digitString to be used for face authentication on iDenfy's mobile app.
-Flow example:
+generateDigitString is optional.
+If provided, it returns a digitString to be used for face authentication on the iDenfy mobile app.
+The flow is as follows:

-• Your system calls our API endpoint to generate a face authentication session token, and we return a verification code.
+1. Your system calls the API endpoint to create a face authentication session, and a verification code is returned.

-• Once your system receives the results via webhook, it either allows the user to proceed or, if the authentication fails, prompts them to retry by generating a new code.
+4. Once your system receives the results via webhook, it either allows the user to proceed or prompts them to retry by generating a new code.

 {